mewza/xover/README.md

 Money will (should) come after you find doing what you love... and most important- watch out for the evil gnomes, they are out there to get you!
-You probably already know who THEY are, after the last round of pandemics =)
+You probably already know who THEY are, after the last round of pandemics =) I suppose if you're still walking the Earth, you're already an evil gnome dodger.